 Dr. Bunch received his Clinical Doctorate of Acupuncture & Oriental Medicine (DAOM) from the Oregon College of Oriental Medicine (OCOM received the prestigious award of "#1 Doctoral Program in the Country” by thebestschools.org in 2012).
 He continued his education with an externship to study neurology, Parkinson's and stroke rehabilitation under Dr. Yen-Chieh Lee at the Cathay General Hospital in Taipei.

 Before relocating to Santa Barbara, Dr. Bunch attended the Northwest Institute of Acupuncture & Oriental Medicine (NIAOM) in Seattle, WA from 1997-2001 where he earned his Master of Traditional Chinese Medicine (MTCM) and continued his studies with an externship at the Prince of Wales Hospital in Hong Kong.
 He is licensed in the states of Washington and California and is board certified by the National Certification Commission for Acupuncture & Oriental Medicine and the California State Acupuncture Board.
 Darin also holds a Bachelor Degree in Psychology from Seattle University.

-For nearly a decade, Dr. Bunch treated advanced-stage oncology patients at the Seattle Cancer Treatment & Wellness Center where he provided over 30,000 treatments alongside an integrated team of oncologists and naturopathic physicians.
+For nearly a decade, Dr. Bunch treated advanced-stage oncology patients at the Seattle Cancer Treatment & Wellness Center (now the Salish Integrated Oncology Center) where he provided over 30,000 treatments alongside an integrated team of oncologists and naturopathic physicians.